leo92kgred/tf2ss_se/README.md

 </code>
 </pre>

-But there are non-zero values in the state space model produced by the tf2ss function.
+But there are non-zero values in the state-space model produced by the tf2ss function.

 <p align="center">
 <table>